 1. Library Catalog (catalogusmai)for the following collections -- tip: Use the "Named Collection" menu to narrow your results to a specific topic or format, Ex: Bafford (Photography books and serials):

-Alternative Press, Bafford (Photo Books & Serials), Rosenfeld (Science Fiction, Arnold/Howard (Maryland History), UMBC Theses & Dissertations, Special Collections General (Rare books, Artists' Books, Merkle (English literature and graphic satire), Needle (Utopian thought and radical literature), and UMBC Faculty/Staff Publications.
+Alternative Press, Bafford (Photo Books & Serials), Rosenfeld (Science Fiction books, journals, pulp magazines) Arnold/Howard (Maryland History), UMBC Theses & Dissertations, Special Collections General (Rare books, Artists' Books), Merkle (English literature and graphic satire), Needle (Utopian thought), Comic Books, Adventure, Mystery & Detective Pulps, and UMBC Faculty/Staff Publications.
 See descriptions of these collections in the section below.

 2. Special Collections Search for the following collections:

-Comic Books, Fanzines, Pulp Magazines, University Publications, Newspapers, and Radical Literature.
+Fanzines, University Publications, Newspapers, and Radical Literature.
 See descriptions of these collections in the section below.

 UMBC holds the back issues of the titles collected by the Alternative Press Center (APC) from its beginning to five years prior to the current year (e.g. if the year is now 2015, we have up to 2010).
 The APC is a non-profit collective dedicated to providing access to and increasing public awareness of the alternative press.
 Founded in 1969, it remains one of the oldest self-sustaining alternative media institutions in the United States.
 The Alternative Press Index (API) is recognized as a leading guide to the alternative press in the United States and around the world.
 There is an API in print form for materials from 1971-1991 [available at the Reference Desk] and online access to the API from 1991-the present [use API search below].
 Periodical titles appear in the catalogusmai with the location Special Collections - Alternative Press.

 Coverage: Some Full Text.